Aider-AI/aider/examples/css-exercises.md

 # Complete a css exercise with aider and GPT-4

-> The user asks aider about the CSS Exercises repo https://github.com/TheOdinProject/css-exercises/tree/main and completes an animation exercise.
+> In this chat transcript, the user asks aider about the CSS Exercises repo https://github.com/TheOdinProject/css-exercises/tree/main and completes an animation exercise.

 ---
 #### >  what is this repo?